-The perfect blend of laidback, relaxed island vibes, a holiday town atmosphere and buzzing gastronomy and social scene, Santa Eulalia is Ibiza’s third largest resort and so self-contained it would be possible to holiday here without venturing outside (if you so desired!).
-Everything you need is at your fingertips: restaurants, hotels, bars, beaches, watersports, shopping, kids activities, wellness, fitness and so much more…
+The perfect blend of laidback, relaxed island vibes, a holiday town atmosphere and buzzing gastronomy and social scene, Santa Eulalia is Ibiza’s third largest resort and so self-contained it would be possible to holiday here without ever venturing outside, if you so desire.
+Everything you need is at your fingertips: restaurants, hotels, bars, beaches, water sports, shopping, kids activities, wellness, fitness and so much more…

 There’s a strong English and German contingent in Santa Eulalia many of whom are second or third generation Ibiza residents, with great tales of their parents or grandparents generation.
 If you’re holidaying with a young family, hit the beach and your little ones are likely to make friends their own size too!

-Stroll along the famous promenade (where interestingly much of the beach is man-made) for some people watching and bar-hopping then cruise down to the marina to check out the luxury yachts moored in the port; visit the mini-markets in the main square or head further around the coast to the hippy markets at Es Canar.
-Golf enthusiasts will be happy to know Ibiza’s sole golf course is in the region!
+Stroll along the famous promenade, where interestingly much of the beach is man-made, for some people watching and bar-hopping then cruise down to the flashy marina to check out the luxury yachts moored in the port.
+Visit the mini-markets in the main square or head further around the coast to the hippy markets at Es Canar.
+Golf enthusiasts will be happy to know Ibiza’s one and only golf course is in the region too.